 If you are a sole trader or self-employed, a good amount to put aside is around 25%.

 This helps account for the situation of having to pay for payments on account and national insurance.
 You will pay tax on anything over ~£12k (at 20% to begin with).
-You will pay National Insurance on anything over around £8.5k (at 9%).
+You will pay National Insurance on anything over this amount as well (at 9%).
 These are very rough guidelines.
 If you start to earn profits of over £50k this will not be enough.
-When you reach that stage its probably time to have ‘gone limited’!
+When you reach that stage its probably time to have looked at ‘Going limited’!

 If you’re a Limited Company, the company should always retain around 19% of its profit to pay it’s corporation tax.
 You may also need to save some of the money you draw out to pay personal dividend tax.
 To be safe, in the first year around 7-10% of the money you draw should be a good amount.